MLB Advanced Media: MLB At Bat

-The most successful venture to date for MLBAM is the At Bat app for the iPhone and iPad, which is downloadable from the iTunes store and also available as an Android app on Google Play.
+MLBAM is responsible for the At Bat app for the iPhone and iPad, which is downloadable from the iTunes store and also available as an Android app on Google Play.

 In April 2012, MLBAM announced that the MLB.com At Bat 12 application surpassed the three million download mark, achieving the milestone only eight days into the 2012 MLB regular season and more than four months earlier than its record-setting 2011 campaign.

 MLBAM CEO Robert Bowman had this to say about MLBAM in an article entitled "What did you learn in 2012 that you will carry forth with you into 2013?":

 The toughest thing to do in a poker hand and in this business is stand pat.
 This year we decided to make our At Bat app universal between the iPad and iPhone, which we knew going in would cost us 100,000 subscribers.
 We threw in At Bat for free with an MLB.tv subscription, which would also cost us revenue.
 And we added up a monthly At Bat subscription to get people to test the product out.
 We gave customers more options and a better deal, and we had a record year in paid content.
 We learned we're at an inflection point.
 Customers now understand and appreciate the nuance of content economics.
 You'll see more of that value pricing from us going forward.

-120 Sports

-120Sports, LLC is an online streaming-video sports channel company owned by Time Inc. / Sports Illustrated, MLBAM, the NHL, the PGA TOUR, Campus Insiders and Silver Chalice.
-The channel produces 2 minute or 120 second segments thus the origin of the streaming service's name.
-The president of 120 Sports is Jason Coyle and is based at Harpo Studios, owned by Sterling Bay, in Chicago.

-The channel is supported by six one-minute commercial breaks on the fours within live programming.
-Other sponsorship programs consist of wraparound promos and brand integration.
-Silver Chalice and Sports Illustrated, owned by Time Inc., are both selling national advertising.

-On April 13, 2017, it was announced that Silver Chalice had partnered with Sinclair Broadcast Group to merge 120 Sports and Campus Insiders with Sinclair's syndication service and linear digital television channel American Sports Network into a new linear and digital sports network, which became known as Stadium.